sebastiancarlos/cl-yasboi/README.md

 project.
 This boilerplate aims to fill a bit of that gap, showcasing up-to-date practices and tools.

-## Usage

-### Running the Project From the Lisp REPL
+## Running the Project From the Lisp REPL
 As Common Lisp is a REPL-heavy language, I'll describe first how to run the project from the REPL.

 I assume you have a Common Lisp implementation installed (If not, go to your system's package manager and install one.
-I use Arch and SBCL, btw, so for me it's `pacman -S sbcl`).
+I use Arch and SBCL, *btw*, so for me it's `pacman -S sbcl`).

 For any meaningful Common Lisp work, you need ASDF, which is Common Lisp's